sociomantic-tsunami/git-hub/man.rst

   `hub.username` is used as *<owner>*, and the parent repository is looked up at GitHub to determine the real upstream repository.

-  The upstream repository is also added as a remote by the name `upstream` (unless **--triangular** is used, in which case the remote is called `fork` by default) and the `hub.upstream` configuration variable is set (see CONFIGURATION_), unless only *<project>* was used and the resulting repository is not really a fork, in which case is impossible to automatically determine the upstream repository.
+  The upstream repository is added as `origin` and the remote for the fork is called `fork` by default (unless `--no-triangular` is used, please see the option for more details).
+Also the `hub.upstream` configuration variable is set (see CONFIGURATION_).

   \-r NAME, --remote=NAME
     Use `NAME` as the upstream remote repository name instead of the default ('fork' if **--triangular** is used, 'upstream' otherwise).

   \-t, --triangular
-    Use Git's *triangular workflow* configuration.
-This option clones from the parent/upstream repository instead of cloning the fork, and adds the fork as a remote repository.
-Then sets the `remote.pushdefault` Git option and `hub.forkremote` git-hub option to the fork.
+    Use Git's *triangular workflow* configuration (this is the default).
+This option clones from the parent/upstream repository, and adds the fork as a remote repository.
+Then sets the `remote.pushdefault` Git option and `hub.forkremote` git-hub option to the just cloned repository.

     The effect of this having the upstream repository used by default when you pull but using your fork when you push, which is typically what